varnishcache/homepage/R1/source/index.rst

   submissions meet our quality expectations.

 - To redeem a price, you will need to issue a formal invoice.

+.. _`edit1`:

+*Erratum:*

+We originally published the contest asking for entries to be made available under CC BY-NC-SA license.
+After publication, it was pointed out to us that this license was prohibitive for inclusion of the logo in some software distributions and could be problematic, for example, for use in commercially distributed books.
+We do want to allow such uses and, consequently, reduced the license requirement to `CC BY`_, even if it does not restrict commercial use and might allow some commercial use cases which we did originally want to prevent.

 2025-09-15 - New release: 8.0.0 with bonus project news
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~